CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

 1. Click on the thunder sign to execute the query and you can see the database with a table has been created.(refresh schema to see the new database)

    ![](Media/044.png)

+## Review

+1. You launched MySQL Workbench and opened the default instance.

+1. You executed a provided query to create a database named "onlinedb" and a table called "fruits" with sample data.

+1. The query was executed successfully, and you verified the creation in the left panel's schema view.

+## Proceed to next exercise.